Types of meditation

 Transcendental meditation.
 With Transcendental meditation — or “TM” as it is often abbreviated — the aim is to transcend thought itself and experience a state of total awareness in which you are present, but not focusing on a particular object of thought.
 TM is a type of silent mantra meditation.
 Participants are assigned a one- or two-syllable mantra by an official instructor during a one-on-one introductory session.
 The practice involves sitting with one’s eyes closed for 20 minutes twice per day while silently repeating the mantra.

 Yoga meditation.
 Just as there are many different types of meditation, so too exist many styles of yoga — particularly Kundalini yoga — that are aimed at strengthening the nervous system, so we are better able to cope with everyday stress and problems.
-However, in order to integrate the neuromuscular changes that happen during yoga and gain the greatest benefit from the practice, we must take time for savasana, known as corpse or relaxation pose, to relax the body and relieve tension.
+However, in order to integrate the neuromuscular changes that happen during yoga and gain the greatest benefit from the practice, we must take time for savasana or Shavasana, known as corpse or relaxation pose, to relax the body and relieve tension.

 Vipassana meditation.
 Another ancient tradition, this one invites you to use your concentration to intensely examine certain aspects of your existence with the intention of eventual transformation.
 Vipassana pushes us to find "insight into the true nature of reality," via contemplation of several key areas of human existence: "suffering, unsatisfactoriness,” “impermanence,” “non-self,” and "emptiness."